FannyDFT/FannyDFT/README.md

 ### Hi there 👋🏽

 <h1 align="center">Hi, I'm Fanny 😊 </h1>
-<h3 align="left">I recently completed a five month intensive training at Wild Code School and am currently on an internship at Pic Digital (Bidart) to continue developing my skills.
-Ready for exciting new challenges in web development.</h3>
+<h3 align="left">I recently completed a five-month intensive training course at Wild Code School and completed an internship at Pic Digital (Bidart) to continue developing my skills.
+I am always ready to take on new and exciting challenges in web development.</h3>